 For this course participants can earn a certificate after successful completion.
 Please note, however, that the OZSW is not accredited to reward students with credits/ECTS directly.
 The study load is mentioned on the certificate, which can usually be exchanged for ‘real’ credits (ECTS) at your home university.
 For more info please see https://www.ozsw.nl/request-certificate/.
 The study load for this activity is: 5 ECTS

 - PhD candidates who are a member of the 4TU.Ethics graduate school;

 - PhD candidates who are a member of the OZSW;

 - MSc students enrolled in the PSTS master of the University of Twente;

 Other participants pay a tuition fee of 300 euro for the course.
-Participants from abroad are welcome, but are themselves responsible for arranging their travel and accommodation.
+Foreign participants are welcome, but are themselves responsible for arranging their travel and accommodation in Eindhoven.

 How to apply / register

 Registration is closed.